merlin-network/estake-native/x/lscosmos/spec/06_messages.md

 - `DelegatorAddress` : Address of the delegator wanting to claim matured undelegations or failed undelegations.

 ```
-$ pstaked tx lscosmos claim --from <delegator_address> --chain-id <chain-id> --keyring-backend <keyring_backend>
+$ estaked tx lscosmos claim --from <delegator_address> --chain-id <chain-id> --keyring-backend <keyring_backend>
 ```

 ### MsgJumpStart

-JumpStart is a transactions reserved for the pstake fee address to restart the module in case of an emergency.
+JumpStart is a transactions reserved for the estake fee address to restart the module in case of an emergency.

 It performs the following operations :

-- Checks if the address in the transaction matches the pstake fee address.
+- Checks if the address in the transaction matches the estake fee address.
 If not, an error is returned.
 - Checks if the module is active and returns an error that the module is disabled if condition is not matched.
 - Empty delegation state and host chain rewards address are set.
 - Host accounts present in the message are validated and set if no error is present.
-- All the pstake params are validated.
+- All the estake params are validated.
 If not correct then an invalid params error is returned.
 - Some check pertaining to channels and ports are made to ensure correct module state.
 - New capabilities are claimed for the provided channel and port.
 - Delegations InterChainAccount is registered.
 If not then an error is returned.